Today's Top Gainer

-The information on conservation of energy, technology absorption and foreign exchange earnings & outgo as stipulated under Section 134(3)(m) of the Act read with Rule 8(3) of Companies (Accounts) Rules, 2014 are given at Annexure-A hereto and forms part of this Report.
+The information on conservation of energy, technology absorption and foreign exchange earnings & outgo as stipulated under Section 134(3)(m) of the Companies Act, 2013 (the Act) read with Rule 8(3) of the Companies (Accounts) Rules, 2014 is given at Annexure-A hereto and forms part of this Report.

 Particulars of Employees

-Disclosures with respect to stock options as required under Regulation 14 of the SEBI (Share Based Employee Benefits) Regulations, 2014 are available in the Notes to the financial statements and also available on the website of the Company viz. http://www.dlf.in/downloads.aspx.
-During the year, there has not been any change in the Companys Employee Stock Option Scheme, 2006.
-The certificate from Statutory Auditors of the Company, Walker Chandiok & Co LLP, Chartered Accountants, as required under Regulation 13 of the said Regulations, with respect to the implementation of the Companys Employee Stock Option Scheme, 2006, shall be placed at the forthcoming Annual General Meeting.
+Disclosures with respect to stock options as required under Regulation 14 of the SEBI (Share Based Employee Benefits) Regulations, 2014 are available on the website of the Company viz. www.dlf.in.
+During the year under review, there has not been any change in the Companys Employee Stock Option Scheme, 2006.

 Listing at Stock Exchanges

-The equity shares of your Company are listed on NSE and BSE (the stock exchanges).
-The Non-convertible Debentures issued by your Company are also listed on the Wholesale Debt Market (WDM) segment of NSE and BSE.
+The equity shares of your Company are listed on National Stock Exchange of India Limited (NSE) and BSE Limited (BSE).
+The Non-convertible Debentures issued by your Company are also listed on the Wholesale Debt Market (WDM) segment of BSE.

-The Management Discussion and Analysis Report as required under Regulation 34 read with Schedule V to the Listing Regulations with the stock exchanges forms part of this Report.
+The Management Discussion and Analysis Report as required under Regulation 34 read with Schedule V to the Listing Regulations forms part of this Report.

 Corporate Governance Report